srinivas-batthula/next-auth/README.md

 ```
 request sent to '/api/auth/register' API with payload as { name, email, password }
       ⬇
-/register -> Creates a new user in DB & Sends an 'Email' to user with 'magic-link' for 'Email-Verification'
+/register -> Creates a new user in DB & Sends an 'Email' to user with 'magic-link' for 'Email-Verification' & redirects to `/success` page
       ⬇
+/success?email=<email> -> Opens an 'SSE EventStream' connection via the `client's email` with backend API to receive instant updates
+      ⬇
 When user Opens/Clicks 'magic-link' in Email -> Then it requests to '/api/auth/verify-email?token=<token>'
       ⬇
-Then /verify-email -> Verify's the 'token' & Responds with the HTML page (like Success / Failure page)
+Then /verify-email -> Verify's the 'token' & Responds with the HTML page (like Success / Failure page) & If success, then it Broadcasts an SSE-event to all connected clients of that specific` user's email`
       ⬇
 Now Email Verification is done, User can 'Login' Now...
 ```